cardangi/VouInvadirSeuSite.py/README.md

 ### CITW.txt
 Could i Invade This if i Want - Will show you the flaws finded, or if the exploit get some password by bruteforce, any outdated service, any possible exploit created by some random indian 5 years ago, that could work in this site.
 Ok, everything will be there. :]

-#### Further Info
+## Further Info
+### Don't be a idiot
-I think i shouldn't be talking about this, but, IF YOU ARE A BASTARD THAT WILL USE THIS FOR BAD REASONS, i'm free from ANY liability for your acts.
-This is created for good reasons only, doing faster and smarter pentests.
+I think i shouldn't be talking about this, but, IF **YOU ARE A BASTARD THAT WILL USE THIS FOR BAD REASONS**, i'm free from **ANY liability for your acts**.
+This is created for **good reasons only**, doing faster and smarter pentests.
+Grow up, skids!

 *There is a private version of this program.
 That uses priv8 scanners/exploits, but, i don't get the license for posting in here, so, if you want it, contact me by email: car.dangi@hotmail.com*